Friends of Beamish: Membership Offers.

 There are thriving groups focussed on the tramway, on historical model engineering and on gardening and environmental activities.

 Feel personally involved in the success of this exciting project - BEAMISH!
 Keep in touch through regular magazines.
-Join in the outings to other museums and places of interest and the talks from visiting speakers during the Winter.
+Join in our Behind scenes tours and enjoy the talks from visiting speakers during the Winter.
 Membership lasts for twelve months from the date of joining.

 Why It's Best to Join Before Your first Visit.